CESNET/netopeer2/server/README.md

 ```

 The daemon accepts several arguments for specifying log verbosity level
 or for debugging.
-You can display them by executing sysrepod -h:
+You can display them by executing netopeer2-server -h:
 ```
 $ netopeer2-server -h
 Usage: netopeer2-server [-dhV] [-v level]